 Vassar has banned the sale of bottled water on campus in vending machines.
 This policy alone has prevented tens of thousands of water bottles from being sent to landfills.
 Many vending machines specifically highlight sustainable food and beverage selections as an alternative to more traditional, less sustainable offerings.

 Green2Go is Vassar’s reusable to-go container pilot program, reducing the amount of plastic and food waste generated through our dining operations.
-Beginning in February 2021, the Home, Oasis, Brick, and Root stations in Gordon Commons will offer pilot program participants a reusable to-go container option alongside the current single-use containers.
+For Fall 2021, the Grill and Bowl stations at The Retreat will offer program participants a reusable to-go container option alongside the current single-use containers.

 Interested in joining the program?
 Sign up here, and we’ll add you as space allows.

 When participants are enrolled in the program, they receive a laminated membership tag along with a token to get started.
 Once you have your card and token, you’ll use the following process to get your meals in a reusable container:

 When you’re ready to be served at the Grill or Bowl stations at the Retreat, hold up the green participant tag you’ve received so your server knows to give you a reusable to-go container instead of a single-use one.

 Put a token in the bin in front of the station in exchange for the container you’re about to receive.

 Your server will hand you your meal back in a reusable to-go container instead of a single-use one.

 Scrape (or Rinse) It Out